Where to Register

 Information that is public includes the voter’s:

 Information that is private includes the voter’s:

-This may include a homeless shelter, a homeless provider, a park, a campground, a vacant lot, a business address, or any other physical location within a precinct that the voter considers his or her home base, to which the voter returns regularly and has an intent to remain.
+This may include a homeless shelter, homeless provider, park, campground, vacant lot, business address or any other physical location within a precinct that the voter considers their home base, to which the voter returns regularly and has an intent to remain.

 A Post Office box can be used as a mailing address as long as the voter provides a valid physical Denver address as their residential address.